Job Opportunities

 • Prepare SWPPPs under the State Water Resources Control Board’s General Construction Permit Order 2022-0057-DWQ, including site best management practices maps.

-• Conduct regular SWPPP inspections, including pre-, during, and post-rain event assessments, and water quality sampling during storm events.
+• Conduct regular SWPPP inspections, including pre-, during-, and post-rain event assessments, and water quality sampling during storm events.

 • Coordinate with project personnel, environmental inspectors, and hazardous materials specialists to ensure compliance with water quality mitigation measures.